 And it doesn’t matter if you have extra columns with information that shouldn’t go into Dynamics GP.
 TitaniumGP will automatically detect the columns containing the item number, quantity and price (if there’s no price column, the default price for the given customer in GP will be applied), and disregard any additional information.

 Hopefully, the above example demonstrates how easy it is to copy and paste a sales order from Excel and into Dynamics GP.
-A distributions company using Dynamics GP has reported that they are able to save 20 hours per week, processing quotes, orders and returns by using the copy and paste functionality in TitaniumGP.
+A distribution company using Dynamics GP has reported that they are able to save 20 hours per week, processing quotes, orders and returns by using the copy and paste functionality in TitaniumGP.
 This particular company has four employees handling quotes, orders and returns.

 By using TitaniumGP to copy and paste your sales orders from Excel and into Dynamics GP you’ll be able to reduce manual data entry, eliminate errors, and limit the amount of corrections and returns.
 In turn, you’ll get more satisfied customers, happier people and increased profits.
 It’s that simple.